-According to the legal requirements, statistical disclosure control has to ensure that the published results do not allow conclusions on individual cases (e. g. persons, enterprises, companies, institutions etc.).
-This applies whether the results are generated by the statistical offices or by RDC users.
+According to the legal requirements, statistical disclosure control has to ensure that the published results do not allow conclusions on individual cases (e.g. persons, enterprises, companies, institutions etc.).
+This applies for results generated by the statistical offices as well as by RDC users.

 The RDC regulations are stated in chapter 3.
 In most cases, the RDC ensure statistical confidentiality by blocking cells.
-The method of blocking cells includes that not only values that are to be kept primarily confidential are to be blocked but also all values that allow recalculation.
+The method of blocking cells includes that not only primarily confidential values are to be blocked (those are cells that directly allow the re-identification of a respondents data) but also all values that allow the recalculation of blocked cells.
 This secondary and, possibly, cross-tabular confidentiality implies that cells that contain originally uncritical values have to be blocked as well.
 To ensure the secondary confidentiality, the RDC even have to consider results released in publications and released results you generated at an earlier stage of your project.
+To ensure the cross-tabular confidentiality the RDC of the Federation and the Federal States are obliged to match your results against standard publications and central analyses.

-The consequence is that every blocked cell in released results may lead to restrictions for the release of future results.
-Because of that, we recommend to decide on a strategy for your analyses (concerning the definition of variables and the applicable filtering) at an early stage of your project.
-Doing that, you can avoid the appearance of confidentially critical difference groups (see criterion 2.8 and criterion 3.2.4).
-Additionally, you should take care that your results are always based on a sufficient number of cases.
+In consequence, every blocked cell in released results may lead to restrictions for the release of future results.
+We thus recommend you to decide on a strategy for your analyses (concerning the definition of variables and the applicable filtering) at an early stage of your project to avoid the appearance of confidentially critical difference groups (see criterion 2.9 and criterion 3.2.4).
+Additionally, you should take care to base all your results on a sufficient number of cases.
 The easiest way to accomplish this is to summarise characteristics when facing small numbers.